AtomInnovationTH/GMX/README.md

 A graphene tether is currently the best way to build a space elevator.
 The space‑elevator concept offers low‑cost access to orbit by replacing fast rocket propulsion with slow mechanical climbing.
 Recent ideas (Gassend 2025) suggest using the tether as both a structural element and a power‑transmission medium for longitudinal waves traveling up the 100,000 km tether.

-Actual build is currently 9 mm wide and has been tested up to 500 °C.
+Lastest build is 9 mm wide and tested up to 500 °C.

 Design Goals